Intelligent diagnosis

 Displays the name of the scheduling resource group used by the current task, the number of tasks currently running on the resource group, and the number of tasks waiting to run on the resource group.

-If you use a shared scheduling resource group, the peak hours for DataWorks tasks are from 00:00 to 09:00 every day.
-During peak hours, scheduling resources can be tight, and tasks may have to wait for resources.
+If you use the shared scheduling resource group, the period from 00:00 to 09:00 every day is the peak hour for DataWorks tasks.
+Shared scheduling resources may be insufficient, and tasks may need to wait for available resources.

 Diagnosis Results